credativ/plutono/docs/sources/panels/transformations/types-options.md

 > **Note:** This transformation only works in panels with a single query.
 If your panel has multiple queries, then you must either apply an Outer join transformation or remove the extra queries.

-Grafana displays a list of fields returned by the query.
+Plutono displays a list of fields returned by the query.
 You can:

 - Change field order by hovering your cursor over a field.
 The cursor turns into a hand and then you can drag the field to its new place.
 - Hide or show a field by clicking the eye icon next to the field name.